BCDevOps/platform-services/apps/rocketchat/readme.md

 ### MongoDB StatefulSet

 MongoDB is set up in a StatefulSet which takes care of deploying the pods and provisioning and connecting storage.
 The StatefulSet will deploy one pod at a time and configure it's storage before moving to the next.
-StatefulSets keep pod names when pods get recreated and use PVCs and PVs for data, making sure restarting pods will remain "stateful" and not loose data.
+StatefulSets keep pod names when pods get recreated and use PVCs and PVs for data, making sure restarting pods will remain "stateful" and not lose data.

 #### DB Storage